asselapathirana/RRPam-WDS/docs/tutorial02.rst

 Getting Started
 ===============
 ..
 Attention::
     Make sure that you have the required data ready before starting on this section.
-Refer to section :ref:`requirements_`.
+Refer to section :doc:`Requirements </tutorial01>`.

 There are a number of example EPANET 2.0 network files provided with RRPAM-WDS.
 They are available at :code:`rrpam_wds\examples` directory relative to your RRPAM-WDS installation. (e.g. In windows this is usually :code:`C:\Program Files (x86)\rrpam-wds\rrpam_wds\examples`) For this walk-though we use the example :code:`Adjumani_network_simplified2.inp`.
 This network is a hypothetical case loosely based on a actual case study from Sub-Saharan Africa.